kerryoo/CodeSamples/README.md

 SwitchID: static class that contains the IDs for characters, passive items, character stats, and crowd control so classes can easily and clearly interact.

+CameraControl: Controls camera logic for the player

+FerroMagneticPulse: Projectile that locks onto a player and nudges the projectile towards him or her.

 In the ViViD AI folder you will find the following: